Hildegard Rosenthal

-Hildegard Baum Rosenthal (March 25, 1913 – September 16, 1990) was a Swiss-born Brazilian photographer, the first woman photojournalist in Brazil.
-She was part of the generation of European photographers who emigrated during World War II and, acting in the local press, contributed to the photographic aesthetic renovation of Brazilian newspapers.
+Hildegard Baum Rosenthal (March 25, 1913 – September 16, 1990) was a Swiss-born Brazilian photographer and the first woman photojournalist in Brazil.
+She was among the European photographers who emigrated to Brazil in the years surrounding World War II and brought new approaches to Brazilian photography and photojournalism.

 Life and career

 Rosenthal was born in Zurich, Switzerland.
 Until her adolescence, she lived in Frankfurt (Germany), where she studied pedagogy from 1929 until 1933.
 She lived in Paris between 1934 and 1935.
 Upon her return to Frankfurt, she studied photography for about 18 months in a program led by Paul Wolff.
 Wolff emphasized small, portable cameras that used 35 mm film.
 These were a recent innovation at the time, and could be used unobtrusively for street photography.
 She also studied photographic laboratory techniques at the Gaedel Institute.

 In this same period, she had entered a relationship with Walter Rosenthal.
 Rosenthal was Jewish, and Jews were increasingly persecuted in Germany in the 1930s under the National Socialist (Nazi) regime that took power in 1933.
 Walter Rosenthal emigrated to Brazil in 1936.
 Hildegard joined him in São Paulo in 1937.
 That same year she began working as a laboratory supervisor at the Kosmos photographic materials and services company.
 A few months later, the agency Press Information hired her as a photojournalist and she did news reports for national and international newspapers.
+Rosenthal became the first woman photojournalist in Brazil and was among the European immigrant photographers whose work introduced new approaches to photography in São Paulo.
 During this period, she took photographs of the city of São Paulo and the state countryside of Rio de Janeiro and other cities in southern Brazil, as well as portraying several personalities from the São Paulo cultural scene, such as the painter Lasar Segall, the writers Guilherme de Almeida and Jorge Amado, the humorist Aparicio Torelly (Barão de Itararé) and the cartoonist Belmonte.
 Her images sought to capture the artist at his moment of creation, in obvious connection with his spirit of reporter.
 She interrupted her professional activity in 1948, after the birth of her first daughter.
 And in 1959, after her husband died, she took over the management of her family's company.